araceliYM/WordGame/README.md

-Lesson 5 Project for Class CIS263AA
+Word Game Project for Class CIS263AA

-Follows the requirements for Lesson 7.
+Follows the requirements for Lesson 8.
+Updates the GUI to use a menu bar and a layout manager.